Shishank93774/demo_repo2/README.md

 I have now understand how to change branch (and add new branch also) I hope I learn some more things.

+I actually made the above changes in Master branch.
+I thought it was different branch Lol ":)"